AXE-jp/ros2rapper/examples/udp-tx-rx/README.md

-# Example Project of ROS2rapper with Ethernet
+# UDP Send/Receive Example of ROS2rapper with Ethernet

-* Publish ROS2 topic and send string messages.
+* Send UDP datagrams.
-* Subscribe ROS2 topic and reveice string messages.
+* Receive UDP datagrams to the specified port number.

 ## Requirements
 * Arty A7-100T